thejcannon/thejcannon.me/next/index.md

 dipped my toe into other ecosystems (like Rust or Javascript).
 I started the [NI Python Styleguide](https://ni.github.io/python-styleguide/) with the idea that I'd evaluate every flake8 plugin on Earth and see what rules were worth using.
 Eventually, I'd hope to take that list and find ways to auto-fix almost every entry so developers were free to develop code.

+I started a personal project which I'd hope would be that tool (I called it `convendjinn`.
+Aren't I clever) but never quite found the spark to want to make it a reality.

 Just as I was about to start a community call-to-action, [`ruff`](https://docs.astral.sh/ruff/) was released.